Lana Del Rey nixes Israel concert after Palestinian pressure

 JERUSALEM (AP) — Singer Lana Del Rey has canceled her planned performance at an Israeli music festival after pressure from Palestinian boycott activists.

 In a Twitter message late Friday, Del Rey says she is delaying “until a time when I can schedule visits for both my Israeli and Palestinian fans.”
-It wasn’t clear whether it was a direct response to the BDS movement’s boycott call.
+It wasn’t clear whether it was a direct response to the Boycott, Divestment, Sanctions movement’s boycott call.
 Still, it marked a setback for Israel, which aims to prevent politics from infiltrating the arts.

 Del Rey was to headline the inaugural Meteor Festival in northern Israel next week.